Sunday, 17 December 2023

 There is nothing Hindu about the Hindu Marriage Act in the first place!
 Krishna (an avataar of Lord Vishnu) had eight wives, Ganesh (Vignaharta, the remover of obstacles) has two wives, Draupadi (Panchali) had five husbands (who were guided to victory in the Mahabharat war by none other than Krishna himself!).

-My central take on the Uniform Civil Code (UCC) is simply this: Focus on the more important matter of domestic violence.
-A household where a man or woman might be living with multiple partners peacefully is not a problem by any stretch of imagination.
+My central take on the Uniform Civil Code (UCC) is simply this: If the insistence is on the principle of "One Nation, One Constitution, One Law", I full agree!
+But as we design our laws, we need to bear in mind that a household where a man or woman might be living with multiple partners willingly and peacefully is not a problem by any stretch of imagination as long as all partners have equal access to resources and no one is being oppressed or harassed.
 Let them be.
-The problem is households where one of the spouses (usually the woman, but sometimes also the man) might be facing physical or mental violence.
+The bigger problem is households where one of the spouses (often the woman, but many a time also the man) might be facing physical or mental violence.
 Sort that out.
-Domestic violence and abuse is certainly a matter to be addressed by Civil Law, but the choice of monogamy or polygamy needs to stay a personal choice.
+Domestic fairness, violence and abuse are certainly matters to be addressed by Civil Law, but the choice of monogamy or polygamy needs to stay a personal choice.
 I don't believe that ought to come under the ambit of law.
+Focus on the more important matters of domestic fairness, abuse and violence.

 No comments: